ethereum/consensus-specs/solidity_deposit_contract/README.md

 ## History

-This is a rewrite of the [Vyper Eth 2.0 deposit contract](https://github.com/ethereum/eth2.0-specs/blob/v0.12.2/deposit_contract/contracts/validator_registration.vy) to Solidity.
+This is a rewrite of the [Vyper Ethereum staking deposit contract](https://github.com/ethereum/consensus-specs/blob/v0.12.2/deposit_contract/contracts/validator_registration.vy) to Solidity.

 The original motivation was to run the SMTChecker and the new Yul IR generator option (`--ir`) in the compiler.